 Instead of using off the shelf 6.6 vacuums, all EMV machines run a bespoke dual vacuum system as standard.
 Each vacuum has been specifically wound to our specifications, taking into account our airflow paths, in order to maximise the airflow for the most efficient rinse possible.

-Yes! it’s called ‘HOT water extraction’ for a reason.
+Yes, the cleaning method used with these machines is called ‘hot water extraction’.
 Although there are cold water rinse machines available out there you will always get a better result with a hot water rinse.

 The chemicals we use as professionals are major factor in altering surface tension but combining the chemical with a hot water rinse is unrivalled when it comes to hot water extraction.